 JVET-F0034 EE2-JVET-E0032 Bilateral filter Test 1, Test2 [J. Ström, K. Andersson, P. Wennersten, M. Pettersson, J. Enhorn, R. Sjöberg (Ericsson)]

 The bilateral filter operation is suggested to be performed on decoded sample values directly after the inverse transform.
 The proposed bilateral filter is a five-tap filter in the shape of a plus sign.

+IFi,j=k,lIk,l*ωi,j,k,lk,lωi,j,k,l,

+ωcenter=1.0 ωother=e- 12σd2 - I-Ic22σr2.

 The strength of the filter is based on coded mode (intra/inter), TU size and QP.
 The size of the table is 56148 bytes (16 bits precision of filter coefficients).
 The filter is automatically disabled when there is no non-zero transforms coefficients.
 LUT operation implementation is used to reduce the complexity of the described operations.
 No additional parameters are determined during encoding and no new syntax elements are proposed.
 LUT operation makes complexity manageable.